Role of the Ambulatory Care Pharmacist

 Decentralized practice allows the pharmacist to be at the point of patient care and interact with patients, their families and the entire healthcare team.
 Pharmacists are involved in many clinical activities, therapeutic interchanges, quality compliance programs and the overall provision of safe medication use.
 These activities include: order verification, patient medication interviews, therapeutic drug monitoring and patient care rounds.

-For the past 8 years, Elliot Hospital Pharmacy has had pharmacists working centrally and decentrally.
+For more than a decade, Elliot Hospital Pharmacy has had pharmacists working centrally and de-centrally.
 As this model has evolved, pharmacists have increased visibility by both our patients and healthcare team members.
 This environment facilitates teamwork and optimal communication methods.

 Role of Pharmacy Technician